jetprobe/jetprobe-docs/content/docs/introduction/index.md

 ## Testable components

-The following components are currently supported by the JetProbe framework.
+The following components are currently supported by the Jetprobe framework.

 * REST APIs with JSON response
 * MongoDB